golemfactory/golem-sdk-cli/README.md

 golem-sdk manifest sign -k <private-key>
 ```

+If your private key is encrypted, you will need to provide the correct passphrase (`-p` or `--passphrase` option).
 This command will produce a signature file (by default `manifest.sig`) that you will need to use in your application.

 ### Verifying the signature